Straw maker Stone Straw fights back with bioplastic straws

 Traditional plastic straws are an endangered species nowadays, which is why this well-known Brantford, Ont.-based extruder is making the move to an eco-friendly plant-based alternative.

-Almost 70 million years ago, a mass extinction wiped out three-quarters of the plant and animal species on Earth, the dinosaurs among them.
+Almost 70 million years ago, a mass extinction wiped out three-quarters of the plant and animal species on Earth, the dinosaurs famously among them.
 Only those few species that could adapt were able to survive, including the ancestors of modern birds, turtles, and crocodiles.

 Fast forward to today and another extinction seems to be taking place: plastic straws.
 The major focus of recent environmental campaigns, single-use plastic straws have gone, almost overnight, from ubiquitous to endangered, with more and more cities, restaurant chains, movie theatres, sports facilities, and even airlines phasing them out.
-And we can now add entire countries to the list, with the recent announcement that Canada plans to ban all single-use plastics items – which definitely includes straws – by as early as 2021.
+And we can now add entire countries to the list, with the recent announcement that Canada plans to ban all single-use plastic items – which will definitely include straws – by as early as 2021.

 But human behaviour is difficult to change.
 People still prefer straws — some people with disabilities need them — and while metal, paper, and silicone straws have received some attention, none have caught on.
 Stone Straw, a straw manufacturer since 1888, saw an opportunity to adapt and not only survive, but thrive.
 A long-time extruder of traditional plastic straws, the Brantford, Ont.-based company is going plant-based with its new Back to Earth compostable plastic straws.